How Insurers Are Using Private LLMs to Parse Claims Data

 Document Ingestion That Does Not Flinch

 Models are only as useful as the data that feeds them.
 Claims processing involves PDFs of varying quality, emails with spaghetti threads, scanned forms, and images with text at odd angles.
-Modern pipelines combine OCR, language modeling, and layout analysis so the model recognizes headers, tables, signatures, and annotations.
+These often include sensitive data, medical records, and financial information, which raises significant concerns around data privacy and data security.
+Modern pipelines combine OCR, natural language modeling, generative AI techniques, and layout analysis so the model recognizes headers, tables, signatures, and annotations.
+These AI systems can process large volumes and vast amounts of messy input while preserving structure.

 The ingestion step normalizes formats and preserves structure, which keeps context intact.
 If the model knows a sentence sits under Policy Exclusions, it treats that sentence differently from one under Covered Services.